Talent agency CAA drops Ye after antisemitic posts

 Companies and fashion brands have faced mounting pressure to stop doing business with West, despite his legions of fans and the lucrative nature of the commercial partnerships.
 The calls for companies to distance themselves from Ye come on the heels of his social media posts about Jews, including a tweet saying he wanted to go "death con 3" on Jewish people.
 Twitter and Instagram suspended Ye from the platform following the posts.

-French fashion house Balenciaga recently ended its partnership with Ye, while Adidas is taking heat for not ending its deal with the rapper.
+French fashion house Balenciaga recently ended its partnership with Ye, while Adidas is taking heat for not severing its ties with the rapper.
 Ari Emmanuel, CEO of talent firm Endeavor, last week penned an op-ed in the Financial Times urging all enterprises to stop working with Ye over his antisemitism.

+JPMorgan Chase has also ended its business relationship with Ye, but did not say the breakup was a result of Ye's recent hateful outbursts.

+Gap also no longer has a relationship with Ye, after he terminated the lucrative partnership early.

 for more features.